Are you seeing signs your child needs more attention? Learn how to give your kids attention (even when they want it at the same time).

 - How to Stop Your Toddler from Hitting

-Tell me in the comments: What are your biggest struggles with balancing your children’s needs fairly?
+Tell me in the comments: What are your biggest struggles with how to give your kids attention?